dyozie/greenplum-for-kubernetes/doc/markdown/failover.md

 ## <a id="moreinfo"></a>Getting More Information

-For more information about failing over to a standby master, see [Recovering a Failed Master](http://greenplum.docs.pivotal.io/5120/admin_guide/highavail/topics/g-recovering-a-failed-master.html) in the <%=vars.product_name %> documentation.
+For more information about failing over to a standby master, see [Recovering a Failed Master](http://greenplum.docs.pivotal.io/5120/admin_guide/highavail/topics/g-recovering-a-failed-master.html) in the {{#include ./product_name.md}} documentation.